surifirstpin/Acubi_documentation/Version.5/Reports.md

 -   <b>Data Type</b>  data type used (string,number).

--   **Field type**  derives dimension or measure.
+-   <b>Field Type</b>  derives dimension or measure.

--   **Calculation**  derive arithmetical & logical expressions.
+-   <b>Calculation</b>  derive arithmetical & logical expressions.
 Use $ symbol to select apply operational function to the Fields.

--   **Calculate on raw data**  By enabling the field **Calculate on Raw** the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.
+-   <b>Calculate on raw data</b>  By enabling the field <b>Calculate on Raw</b> the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.
--
-> **Note :** To Add sum amount 100 to the quantity sum as bonus declare a calculated column as below.
+> <b>Note :</b> To Add sum amount 100 to the quantity sum as bonus declare a calculated column as below.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/New_version5/UD_Reports_Image10.png)
-**Image 11**
+ <b><font color = "Black"> Image 11</b>

- Click **ok** after deriving the expression, all the values based on calculation is shown up in green color as shown in image below,
+ Click <b>ok</b> after deriving the expression, all the values based on calculation is shown up in green color as shown in image below,

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/9cb9f650b41942a8082bc296ee5426416bd20772/images/New_version5/UD_Reports_Image11.png)
-**Image 12**
+ <b><font color = "Black"> Image 12</b>

 ## Data Sets